UFO High Bays vs. LED Tubes: A 10-Year Lifetime Cost Analysis

 LED High Bay lights in a high‑ceiling warehouse with tablet displaying lighting layout and beam patterns

-4. Scenario Analysis: Finding Your Fit
+4. Scenario Analysis: Finding the Best Fit

-Scenario A: The Professional Shop or Warehouse (B2B)
+Scenario A: Professional Warehouse or Manufacturing (B2B)

-• The Challenge: 20-foot+ ceilings, 12-16 hours of daily operation, high energy costs.
+• Conditions: 20-foot+ ceilings, 12-16 hours of daily operation.

-• The Strategy: Invest in high-lumen-per-watt (135-140 lm/W) UFO high bays with 0-10V dimming.
+• Strategy: High-lumen-per-watt (135-140 lm/W) UFO high bays with 0-10V dimming.

-• The Challenge: 10-15 foot ceilings, intermittent usage, budget sensitivity.
+• Conditions: 10-15 foot ceilings, intermittent usage.

-• The Strategy: Choose 120V "plug-and-play" UFO fixtures.
+• Strategy: 120V "plug-and-play" UFO fixtures or high-quality linear LEDs.

 5. Energy Codes and Control Systems